UBC-Geography/computing-resources/high-performance-computing/README.md

    $ apptainer build <container_name>_<timestamp>.sif <container_name>
    ```

-Note: Running containers within JupyterHub can be supported by installing
-Apptainer via Mamba.
-Containers must be in Sandbox Mode and .
-You can create
-Apptainer .SIF containers on JupyterHub, but you can't run them.

 #### Installing a Python-Based Container as a Kernel

 1. Start a server on the JupyterHub cluster.